DheerajKhajuria/pimatic-mysensors/README.md

 The **nodeid** should be the nodeid of the MySensors sensor

 The **sensorid** should be the sensorid of the MySensors sensor.
-Don't use this if the valuetype is 'battery'.
+Don't use this if the type is 'battery'.
 Then you should only provide a nodeid.

-The **valuetype** can be one of the following:
+The **type** can be one of the following:
 - **integer** (integers are your primary data-type for number storage)
 - **float** (datatype for floating-point numbers, a number that has a decimal point)
 - **round** (rounds the received value to the nearest integer)